openstack/ceilometer/doc/source/install.rst

 .. _MongoDB: http://www.mongodb.org/

-Installing the Compute Agent
+Installing the Central Agent
 ============================

 .. index::
-   double: installing; compute agent
+   double: installing; central agent

-.. note:: The compute agent must be installed on each nova compute node.

 1. Install and configure nova.

-   The collector daemon imports code from ``nova``, so it needs to be run on a server where nova has already been installed.
+   The agent daemon imports code from ``nova``, so it needs to be run on a server where nova has already been installed.

    .. note::